EstivenPad/EstivenPad/README.md

 # console.log("Hi there!👋")

-- 🎧 I'm music lover.
+- 📖 Always learning, improving, and reflecting in every line of code.
-- 🎬👾 I like watching series, movies, anime and playing videogames.
+- 🎧 Music lover.
-- 📖 From time to time I like reading.
+- ☕ Chill, drinking a good coffee cup.

 ## Languages and Tools 👨🏽‍💻: